OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Overview
 --------

-The `absolute solvation protocol <:class:`.AbsoluteSolvationProtocol>` calculates the free energy change calculates the free energy change associate with transferring a molecule from vacuum into a solvent.
+The :class:`absolute solvation protocol <.AbsoluteSolvationProtocol>` calculates the free energy change calculates the free energy change associate with transferring a molecule from vacuum into a solvent.